souk4711/hakoniwa/hakoniwa-cli/tests/cli/misc/gidmap.md

 # --gidmap

-Custom GID in the container
+GID map to use for the user namespace (repeatable)

 ## mapping GID